Non-fixation for Biased Activated Random Walks: Introduction

-These bounds have been recently extended or sharpened, under restrictive assumptions on the walks.
-Most notably, in any dimension, fixation was proved by Sidoravicius and Teixeira~\cite{sidoravicius-teixeira-14} for sufficiently small initial density when the walk is a simple symmetric random walk.
-And Taggi~\cite{taggi-14} proved non-fixation if the walk is biased and initial density is sufficiently close to 1.
+These results have been recently extended or sharpened, under restrictive assumptions on the walks.
+In the case when particles perform simple symmetric random walks, fixation was proved in any dimension by Sidoravicius and Teixeira~\cite{SidoraviciusTeixeira17} for sufficiently small $\mu$.
+Basu, Ganguly and Hoffman~\cite{BasuGangulyHoffman15} showed that, in dimension $1$, non-fixation happens for sufficiently low sleep rate.

-More precisely, under the assumption that the jump distribution is biased, Taggi proved that, for $d=1$, non-fixation happens if $\mu > 1-F(\lambda)$, where $F(\lambda)$ is positive and tends to $1$ as $\lambda\to0$ (see below for the definition of $F$).
+In the case of biased random walks, Taggi~\cite{Taggi16} proved non-fixation if the density $\mu$ is sufficiently close to~$1$.
+More precisely, under the assumption that the jump distribution is biased, Taggi proved that, for $d=1$, non-fixation happens if $\mu > 1-F(\lambda)$, where $F(\lambda)$ is positive and tends to~$1$ as $\lambda\to0$ (see below for the definition of $F$).
 In higher dimensions, Taggi shows that non-fixation happens when $\mu F(\lambda) > \nu_0$, where $\nu_0$ is the density of initially unoccupied sites.
-Since $\nu_0\ge 1-\mu$, the latter condition implies $\mu>\frac1{1+F(\lambda)}$, which is much stronger than $\mu> 1-F(\lambda)$, especially for small $\lambda$.
-Thus, in dimension 1, this proves that non-fixation happens for any $\mu$, provided $\lambda$ is small enough; and that, in larger dimensions and for some families of distributions, non-fixation happens for $\mu$ close enough to $1$ and $\lambda$ small enough.
+As a consequence, for some particular families of distributions, non-fixation happens for some pair of $\lambda>0$ and $\mu<1$.
+It also implies non-fixation for arbitrary $\lambda$ in case $\nu_0$ gets small as $\mu\to 1$ (e.g.\ for Bernoulli initial condition).

-In this paper we extend the previous result, proving that, for biased walks in any dimension, non-fixation happens if $\mu > 1-F(\lambda)$.
-Thus, for arbitrarily low initial density, non-fixation happens provided the sleeping rate $\lambda$ is small enough.
+In this paper we extend the latter result, proving that, for biased walks in any dimension, non-fixation happens if $\mu > 1-F(\lambda)$.
+Thus, for arbitrarily low density $\mu$, non-fixation happens provided the sleep rate $\lambda$ is small enough, and, for arbitrarily high $\lambda$, it happens provided $\mu$ is close enough to~$1$.
 Let us give the precise statement.

 For any vector $\v\in\R^d \setminus \{\o\}$, define the half-space \(\H_\v=\{x\in\ZZ^d\,:\,x\cdot \v\le 0\}\) and let